The NFL may be known as America’s game, but it is enjoyed worldwide. Keep reading to learn more about the growing popularity of the NFL in Europe.

 The Combine in the US is an event where the top prospects from around America go and showcase their talent in a training camp-style event in front of scouts from every team.

 2018 saw the NFL do this but internationally to find more foreign talents, starting in Australia.
-In 2019, they did it again but in Germany this time, and this year they came to England for it.
+In 2019, they did it again but in Germany this time, and last year they came to England for it.

-The NFL Europa league has been somewhat revived in recent years, too.
+The NFL Europa League has been somewhat revived in recent years, too.
 In 2020, the European League of Football was formed, and they kicked off for the first time in 2021.

 Currently, there are 12 teams from Germany, Austria, Poland, Spain and Turkey that compete in the league, and there are teams already announced for the future in Switzerland, Italy and Hungary.
 Ultimately, there are plans to eventually expand to at least 20 teams.

-With the history of failed American football leagues in Germany and Europe, there was scepticism.
-But the commissioner of the league believes this one will work as there is a popularity boom in Germany right now, and by acting on it with the introduction of the league, it should only help expand the boom.
+But the commissioner of the league believes this one will work as there is a popularity boom in Germany right now, and acting on it with the introduction of the league, it should only help expand the boom.

-The league has also partnered with the Brazilian Football Federation (Brasil Futebol Americano), and that will bring more opportunities for players, coaches and officials from either league to partake in an exchange to get experience in both setups.
+The league has also partnered with the Brazilian Football Federation (Brasil Futebol Americano), and that will bring more opportunities for players, coaches, and officials from either league to partake in an exchange to get experience in both setups.

-And with the NFL International Combine, there is a major possibility that more international players will be showing up in the NFL in the future.
+With the NFL International Combine, there is a major possibility that more international players will be showing up in the NFL in the future.